World Explorer

 STAYING IN TOUCH WHILE ON BOARD When you are not busy exploring the natural beauty of the Polar Regions, you may have the ability to make phone calls, check emails and use the internet while on board.

 WATER All passengers receive an eco-friendly, reusable water bottle in their cabin upon arrival.
-You can refill your water bottle at any of the bars on board, or at the self filling stations on Deck 4 across from the Polar Boutique.
-ONBOARD ACCOUNTS To make things as stress-free as possible, items you purchase from the Polar Boutique, lounge or bar (including drinks) are charged to your ship account.
+You can refill your water bottle at any of the bars on board, or at the self filling stations on Deck 4 across from the Polar Boutique, or on Deck 3 in the mudroom.
+ON BOARD ACCOUNTS To make things as stress-free as possible, items you purchase from the Polar Boutique, lounge or bar (including drinks) are charged to your ship account.
 Cabin charges can also include laundry, postage, communication charges and adventure options booked onboard (space permitting).
 Payments of shipboard accounts are made towards the end of the expedition, at the reception area.
 The US dollar is the standard currency on board.
 You can use cash, Visa or MasterCard credit cards to pay your shipboard account.
 Personal checks are not accepted.
 Note: If you are sharing a cabin and would like separate accounts, you must advise reception.
 GRATUITIES We understand this is a very personal subject and whatever amount you give is at your own discretion.
-As a guideline, we suggest the amount of US$20 to US$25 per traveler per day.
+As a guideline, we suggest the amount of US$15 to US$20 per traveler per day.
 At the end of the voyage you will have the option to charge a gratuity amount to your onboard account, or to place cash in an envelope.
 Gratuities are shared among our hotel and expedition team members.
 ANNOUNCEMENTS Announcements over the ship’s public address system will alert you to wildlife sightings, itinerary changes, and landing instructions for going ashore.
 Announcements can be heard in cabins and all public spaces.
 On some voyages, where Quark Expeditions Language Programs are scheduled, announcements in English will be repeated in other languages.
 Out of courtesy to other travelers, we ask that you remain quiet during all announcements – even those made in languages that are not your own.

 SMOKING OR VAPING To protect the health and safety of its guests, Quark

 Expeditions® maintains a no smoking or vaping policy in the interior of the ship including cabins, near Zodiacs and on landings.
-Smoking or vaping on the ship is permitted in designated smoking area only, which your Expedition Team members will be happy to point out for you.
+Smoking or vaping on the ship is permitted in the designated smoking area only, which your Expedition Team members will be happy to point out for you.
 Always make sure to extinguish cigarettes properly and dispose of them in the proper receptacle.
 Please, never throw cigarettes overboard.

-Lounge
+Explorer Lounge

 10